pharmaledgerassoc/helm-charts/charts/epi/README.md

 Sample for AWS:

-1. Prepare `env.json` and `apihub.json` files.
-See [here](https://github.com/pharmaledgerassoc/epi-workspace/blob/v1.3.1/apihub-root/external-volume/config/apihub.json) and [here](https://github.com/pharmaledgerassoc/epi-workspace/blob/v1.3.1/env.json) for templates.
+1. Prepare `env.json`, `apihub.json` and `roapihub.json` files.
+See [apihub.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/apihub-root/external-volume/config/apihub.json.template), [roapihub.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/apihub-root/external-volume/config/ro.apihub.json.template) and [env.json](https://github.com/pharmaledgerassoc/epi-workspace/blob/master/env.json) for templates.
-2. Create a new Secret in Secrets Manager with two keys `envJson` and `apihubJson`.
+2. Create a new Secret in Secrets Manager with two keys `envJson`, `apihubJson` and `roapihubJson`.
 Note: If you want to create the secret as PlainText, then you must encode the values to JSON String each!

     Sample:

     ```json
     {
         "envJson": "{  \"PSK_TMP_WORKING_DIR\": \"tmp\", <AND MORE IN JSON STRING FORMAT> }",
+        "apihubJson": "{  \"storage\": \"../apihub-root\",  <AND MORE IN JSON STRING FORMAT> }",
-        "apihubJson": "{  \"storage\": \"../apihub-root\",  <AND MORE IN JSON STRING FORMAT> }"
+        "roapihubJson": "{  \"storage\": \"../apihub-root\",  <AND MORE IN JSON STRING FORMAT> }"

     }
     ```